An Interview with Our CNC Team

 Derek: The CNC does what you tell it to do and that’s determined by the operator and software.
 Perhaps one aspect that might surprise someone not doing our work is that the software that runs this machine is constantly being updated.
 Software updates will solve an issue, but in some cases will introduce a new issue.
 That happened this past week when an update caused the big 800mm saw to keep spinning after it was done with a cut, which it shouldn’t do.
 Thankfully, the technicians at Hundegger respond fast, and we get these types of issues resolved quickly.

 Mattheus: What I found surprising is this big machine’s ability to cut fine, delicate details.
 A great example of this is the little trophies we made for a fun competition.
-We cut them from maple ,and the four corner posts are just 3mm thick.
-I was expecting these to break, but the machine is incredibly controlled and accurate.
+We cut them from maple, and the four corner posts are just 3mm thick.
+I was expecting these would break, but the machine is incredibly controlled and accurate.

 How important is maintenance in your work?